WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 ### 5.1.1 Initial Authentication

 It is not required to perform initial authentication and provide identity information to receive messages.

 To send Whiteflag Messages on the network, the originator must have at least one blockchain account and address.
 An originator may use multiple accounts, and an account may use multiple addresses.

-Each account must be identified by sending an `A(0)` initial authentication message, before sending any other message.
-Messages sent by an account before that account has sent a valid `A(0)` message, must be ignored.
+Each account should be identified by sending an `A(0)` initial authentication message, before sending any other message.
+Any message sent by an account before that account has sent an `A(0)` messages, may be considered unauthenticated by recipients.

 If an account uses multiple addresses, the `A(0)` message must be sent using the address corresponding with public key from which all other addresses